CtrlK

 Trigger Term Quality

-The "Use when creating hosted agents with custom container images in Azure AI Foundry" clause uses natural terms a user would say (hosted agents, custom container images, Azure AI Foundry).
+'Use when creating hosted agents with custom container images in Azure AI Foundry' gives good, natural keyword coverage (hosted agents, custom container images, Azure AI Foundry), missing only minor synonyms/variations, so it sits above level 3 but below the comprehensive-synonym level 5.

 Distinctiveness Conflict Risk